takumi0706/google-calendar-mcp/README.md

 - **Invalid state parameter**: If you see `Authentication failed: Invalid state parameter` when re-authenticating, update to version 1.0.3 or later which fixes the OAuth server lifecycle management.
 In older versions, you may need to close port 4153 and restart the application.
 - **Connection Errors**: Make sure only one instance of the server is running
 - **Disconnection Issues**: Ensure your server is properly handling MCP messages without custom TCP sockets
+- **Cannot access localhost**: If you're running the application in an environment where localhost is not accessible (like a remote server or container), enable manual authentication by setting `USE_MANUAL_AUTH=true`.
+This will allow you to manually enter the authorization code shown by Google after authorizing the application.

 ## Version History

+### Version 1.0.4 Changes
+- Maintenance release with version number update
+- No functional changes from version 1.0.3
+- Ensures compatibility with the latest dependencies

 ### Version 1.0.3 Changes
 - Added new `authenticate` tool to allow re-authentication without restarting Claude
 - Made it possible to switch between different Google accounts during a session
 - Exposed authentication functionality through the MCP interface
 - Enhanced user experience by eliminating the need to restart for account switching
+- Added manual authentication option for environments where localhost is not accessible
+- Implemented readline interface for entering authorization codes manually
+- Added USE_MANUAL_AUTH environment variable to enable manual authentication
 - Updated zod dependency to the latest version (3.24.2)
 - Improved schema validation with the latest zod features
 - Enhanced code stability and security